Akshayc10/Data-Science-Portfolio/README.md

 # Data-Science-Portfolio
-This is to discover, learn, and showcase machine learning projects and to keep track of my Data Science learnings
+This is to discover, learn, and showcase Machine Learning projects and to keep track of my Data Science learnings